Payment, taxes & PMI

 Validation Checklist

-Validate with Affordability:
+Validate with Affordability

-Before committing to this payment, use our House Affordability Calculator.
-A bank may approve you for a DTI of 45%, but our conservative model suggests keeping housing under 28% of gross income to maintain lifestyle flexibility.
+Before committing to a payment, use our House Affordability Calculator.
+Lenders may approve up to 43โ€“45% DTI; a common guideline for financial flexibility is keeping housing (PITI) under 28% of gross monthly income.

 Mortgage Cost FAQ

-?
 What is the monthly payment on a $400,000 mortgage?

 At a 7% interest rate over 30 years, a $400,000 mortgage has a principal and interest payment of approximately $2,661/month.
 Add property taxes, homeowners insurance, and PMI (if applicable) for your true monthly cost.
 Use the calculator above with your exact rate and term for a precise figure.

-?
 What does a mortgage payment include?

-?
 How does interest rate affect my monthly payment?

 Rate is the biggest single lever.
 On a $400,000 30-year loan, the difference between 6% and 7% is roughly $240/month โ€” and over $86,000 in total interest.
 Even a 0.5% improvement is worth shopping for across multiple lenders.

-?
 What is an amortization schedule?

 An amortization schedule shows every payment broken into principal and interest over the life of the loan.
 Early payments are mostly interest; later payments shift heavily toward principal.
 The schedule lets you see exactly how much equity you build each year.

-?
 How much do I need for a down payment?

 The conventional minimum is 3โ€“5% for most loan programs, though 20% avoids PMI.
 FHA loans allow 3.5% down.
 A larger down payment reduces your loan balance, lowers your monthly payment, and reduces total interest paid โ€” the calculator lets you compare scenarios side by side.

-?
 What is PMI and how does it affect my payment?

 Private Mortgage Insurance protects the lender if you default, and is typically required when your down payment is below 20%.
 PMI usually costs 0.5โ€“1.5% of the loan amount annually, added to your monthly payment.
 It cancels automatically once your loan-to-value ratio reaches 78%.

-?
 What is the difference between a 15-year and 30-year mortgage?

 A 15-year mortgage carries a lower interest rate but a significantly higher monthly payment.
 On a $400,000 loan, you might pay $3,500/month at 6.5% vs. $2,528/month at 7% on a 30-year โ€” but save over $200,000 in interest.
 The right choice depends on your cash flow and financial goals.

-?
 How is mortgage interest calculated?

 Mortgage interest is calculated monthly on your remaining balance.
 Each month: remaining balance ร— (annual rate รท 12) = interest due.
 The rest of your payment reduces principal.
 As principal falls, the interest portion shrinks โ€” which is why extra payments early in the loan have an outsized impact.

-?
 How much house can I afford?

 A common guideline is that total housing costs (PITI) should not exceed 28% of gross monthly income, and total debt payments should stay under 43% (the DTI limit most lenders use).
 Use the monthly payment result from this calculator alongside your income to check both thresholds before applying.